HassanHabibTahir/learnNextjs/README.md

 It provides a common structure that allows you to easily build a frontend React application, and transparently handles server-side rendering for you.
+What is Next.js
+First, let's talk about React.
+I like to think of React as a view library.
+Alone, you couldn't quickly build a modern app with React.
+You need routing, a build system, a way to style things, performance, etc 😰.

+---

+Next.js is a complete full-stack framework for modern apps that was created by the brilliant team at Vercel.
+React is used as the view library of choice.
+So if you know React, then Next.js will be very familiar.
+When building an app from scratch with React, you have so many decisions to make and so many choices.
+Next.js has well thought out conventions baked in that make these decisions for you.
+So in that way, it's very opinionated.
+It's the conventions that are the secret sauce, though.
+These opinions come from years of experience building production-ready React apps.

+Here are some of the highlights that you get for free:

+- Dev build system
+- Production build system
+- Prerendering
+- SSR
+- Build time
+- Static
+- Routing
+- API routes (wow, really?)

+## So here's what we'll be covering:

+- What is Next.js
+- How does Next.js compare to React.js
+- When would you use Next.js
+- Getting started
+- Creating pages and components
+- SEO
+- Static and dynamic routing
+- Navigating
+- Styling
+- API routes
+- Fetching data
+- Prerendering
+- Deployment
+- JAMstack

 ## The main features provided by Next.js